tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddANewVehicle/AddSensors/index.md

     ![vehicle report ros2 publisher configuration](vehicle_report_ros2_publisher_script_configured.png)

     If you need to, you can change the topics of communication with your autonomous driving software stack.

-    !!! note "Frame Id"
-        Please note that in this example we did not change the *Frame Id* field.
-        This is the Frame Id used in the Header of the velocity messages.

-        Frame Id is the name of frame of reference in which the received velocity will be interpreted by the autonomous driving software stack.
-        Remember that the Frame Id must exist internally in the ROS transformations tree.

 ### Add a Pose Sensor
 Drag a prefab called the same into the `base_link` *Object*.